FilippoMazzara/Progetto_IFO/README.md

 - \$PORT is the port that will be used to access the app.
 By default it is set to 3838.

-7. Open
-    <a href="http://localhost:$PORT" class="uri">http://localhost:$PORT</a>
-    in your browser to start an instance of the app relative to the corresponding container.
+7. Open `http://localhost:$PORT` in your browser to start an instance of the app relative to the corresponding container.

 These last steps can also be done through the Docker app, just remember to correctly set the container options.